learning-zone/spring-boot-basics/README.md

 </body>
 </html>
 ```
-Start the application- Go to http://localhost:8080 Click on start new chat it opens the WebSocket connection.
+Start the application- http://localhost:8080 Click on start new chat it opens the WebSocket connection.

 #### Q. What is Spring Boot devtools?
 The aim of this module is to try and improve the development-time experience when working on Spring Boot applications.